 To qualify for SSI, you must have limited income and few assets.
 Social Security requires SSI recipients to have less than $2,000 in assets, for a single person, and $3,000 for a couple (not counting money in an ABLE account).

 The income limit is more complicated.
 The way Social Security counts income is different than the way we usually think of income.
 Countable income includes wages or any other kind of money you earn from working, plus money you get from other sources like unemployment, Social Security retirement, or gifts from friends, but also, free food or shelter.
 In addition, to encourage SSI recipients to work, Social Security excludes part of your income from its calculations.

-In general, the income limit for SSI is the Federal Benefit Rate (FBR), which is $750 per month for an individual and $1,125 per month for a couple in 2018.
-Remember, though, that not all income is countable, and so you can earn more than $750 per month and still qualify for SSI.
+In general, the income limit for SSI is the federal benefit rate (FBR), which is $914 per month for an individual and $1,371 per month for a couple in 2023.
+Remember, though, that not all income is countable, and so you can earn more than $914 per month and still qualify for SSI (more on this below).